 The opinion reflects the first time a court has struck down FAA NextGen airspace initiative flight procedures on environmental grounds.
 And, the decision contains important findings on issues with broader importance to airports nationwide, including:

 Kaplan Kirsch & Rockwell represented the City of Phoenix in the litigation.
-For more information, please contact John Putnam or Peter Kirsch.
+For more information, please contact Peter Kirsch.